Jiaweili666/Jiaweili666.github.io/_pages/teaching.md

 ---
-permalink: /teaching
-title: "黄智聪"
+layout: archive
-excerpt: "Teaching"
+title: "Teaching"
+permalink: /teaching/
 author_profile: true
 redirect_from:
+redirect_from:
-  - /teaching/
+  - /about/
-  - /teaching.html
+  - /about.html
 ---

 **教研项目：**